icpc/ccs-specs/Contest_API.md

 might see their own judgement types, but judgements from other teams would return the corresponding simplified judgement type instead.

-Simplified judgement types must not be chained and must not refer to their own id.
+Simplified judgement types must not be chained and must not refer to their own ID.
 They lead directly to the equivalent simplfied judgement type, if one exists.

 #### Examples